-My use of bifactor modeling and ancillary bifactor measures is demonstrated in these recent peer-reviewed publications, as well as many more under review:
+My use of bifactor modeling and ancillary bifactor measures is demonstrated in these peer-reviewed publications:

 Hammer, J. H., & Toland, M. D. (in press).
 Internal Structure and Reliability of the Internalized Stigma of Mental Illness Scale (ISMI-29) and Brief Versions (ISMI-10, ISMI-9) among Americans with Depression.
 Stigma and Health. doi: 10.1037/sah0000049 *PDF*